 The BLR is manufactured in Japan by Browning's long time partner, Miroku.
 Browning/Miroku firearms have earned an enviable reputation for high quality, precision assembly and fine finish.

 The Long Ranger was introduced in 2016 by Henry Repeating Arms.
 They wanted a new lever action design specifically intended for use with high intensity, short action cartridges (primarily the .308 Winchester family) and the Long Ranger is the result.
 Initial calibers are .223 Remington, .243 Winchester and .308 Winchester, with additional short action calibers to come.
 (See our series of suggested caliber offerings for the Long Ranger under the "Henry Long Ranger Rifle Information" heading on the Rifle Information index page.)
 The current barrel length is 20" for all calibers.

 Before actual design work was started, the Henry team debated a rear locking bolt design, along the lines of the Savage 99, versus a front locking bolt design of the Winchester Model 88 type.
 Either approach is sufficiently strong, but the front locking bolt won out.
-(Note that both of these earlier rifles are striker fired, while the Long Ranger uses an external hammer.)

 The result is a forged steel lever operating a rack and pinion system to move a machined and industrial hard chromed bolt with a six lug rotary head.
 However, instead of burying the receiver in a one-piece stock in Model 88 and bolt action style, a two-piece stock design more reminiscent of traditional lever action rifles (Savage 99, etc.) was chosen.
 The magazine release button is located in the right side of the receiver, also reminiscent (but less intrusive) of the detachable magazine versions of the Model 99.